Leonard goes for 31, Clippers beat Timberwolves 118-106

 Timberwolves: Fell to 3-11 against the West. ...
 Allen Crabbe missed his second game in a row with a left knee subluxation. ...
 Host the Clippers next Saturday.

 Clippers: Leonard is two games from tying World B. Free’s streak of 11 straight games with 30 or more points set from Jan.
 2-23, 1980.
-Leonard’s streak is the longest in his career and is the longest such streak in the NBA this season.
+Leonard’s streak is the longest in his career.

 REMEMBERING KOBE

-Coaches Doc Rivers of the Clippers and Ryan Saunders of the Wolves watched the Lakers’ tribute to Kobe Bryant on TV Friday night.
-“It was beautifully done,” said Saunders, who expressed interest in visiting the impromptu memorial for Bryant and the other eight victims of the helicopter crash across from Staples Center.
+Rivers and Saunders watched the Lakers’ tribute to Bryant on TV Friday night.
+“It was beautifully done,” said Saunders, who expressed interest in visiting the impromptu memorial for Bryant and the other crash victims across from Staples Center.

 “Being around it and being able to feel the emotion, you can feel what Kobe meant, not just to the game of basketball, but what he meant to a city and probably to people who didn’t necessarily, might not have been basketball fans,” Saunders said.